Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Numerical tests

 \subsection{Calibration by Wasserstein-1 distance}

-In this subsection, we demonstrate the performance of the proposed calibration framework outlined in Algorithm \ref{alg: Wasserstein calibration}.
+In this subsection, we evaluate the proposed calibration framework in a synthetic-data setting designed to isolate the effect of the calibration loss function.
+More precisely, for each maturity, the target risk-neutral distribution of the terminal underlying asset price is generated directly from the prescribed ground-truth rBergomi parameters by the Cholesky factorization, and is treated as observable in this subsection.
+Hence, the experiments reported here should be interpreted as oracle tests.
+They assess the intrinsic behaviour of the Wasserstein-based calibration objective without the additional uncertainty introduced by recovering the market-implied distribution from finitely many noisy option quotes.

+In real markets, the risk-neutral distribution is not directly observable and must be inferred from option prices (or equivalently, implied volatilities), which is an ill-posed inverse problem and may introduce approximation and regularization errors in tails.
+Our purpose here is not to bypass this issue, but to examine whether Wasserstein-1 distance improves parameter recovery, optimization stability, and out-of-sample generalization relative to the conventional MSE objective once the target distribution is available.
+The practical recovery step from option data is discussed separately in Section \ref{subsec: RND extraction}.
+We emphasize that the goal of this subsection is not to claim a new optimal transport methodology.
+However, we aim to assess whether the Wasserstein-based distributional matching provides a practical and robust alternative to pointwise price fitting in the setting of rBergomi calibration.

 To isolate the impact of the loss function itself, we adopt a simplified setup where all model parameters $\br{\xi_0, H, \rho, \eta}$ are treated as scalar trainable variables.
 This allows any observed performance differences to be attributed directly to the choice of loss function.
 We conduct the calibration process under four distinct parameter scenarios, as listed in Table \ref{tab: model param}.
 Case 0 serves as the benchmark.
 Case 1 features a lower volatility level, Case 2 alters the roughness parameter, and Case 3 modifies the correlation and volatility-of-volatility level.
-The initial guess $\bmtheta_{\text{init}}$ for each case is generated by applying a fixed vector of relative deviation rates $\boldsymbol{r}$ to the ground truth parameters $\bmtheta_{\text{true}}$, ensuring all experiments start from a consistent level of prior knowledge.
+The initial guess $\bmtheta_{\text{init}}$ for each case is generated by applying a fixed vector of relative deviation rates to the ground-truth parameters $\bmtheta_{\text{true}}$, ensuring all experiments start from a consistent level of prior knowledge.

 The maturities and strikes used for training and testing are specified in Table \ref{tab: contract param}.
-The training set for each maturity includes four at-the-money and slightly out-of-the-money options, representing the most liquid segment of the market.
+The training set for each maturity includes five at-the-money and slightly out-of-the-money options, representing the most liquid segment of the market.
 Deep out-of-the-money options are intentionally excluded from the training set but are included in the test set to evaluate the model's tail-pricing generalization.